 Vegetable Oil: One of the more cost-effective options with a high smoke point of 400 degrees.
 However, when you buy vegetable oil, you buy a blend of plant-derived oils, most commonly canola and soybean.
 That makes it difficult to determine the exact nutrition context.
 Vegetable oil is good for sauteing, though.
 If you’re on a budget, it does the job.

-Canola Oil: Now we KNOW what canola oil is made of — rapeseed plant (not to be confused with grapeseed).
-This oil has a high smoke point of 400 degrees and provides many monounsaturated fats, polyunsaturated fats, and omega-3 fatty acids.
-It is excellent for frying, baking, and roasting.
+Canola Oil: Now we Know what canola oil is made of — rapeseed plant (not to be confused with grapeseed).
+This oil has a high smoke point of 400 degrees and provides monounsaturated fats, polyunsaturated fats, and omega-3 fatty acids.
+It is okay for frying, baking, and roasting.
 However, it is not recommended for sauteing or using to make a dressing.

 Coconut Oil: This oil is one of the highest in saturated fats.
-Diets high in saturated fat (from any source) are considered high risk for heart disease, high cholesterol, and metabolic syndrome.
 While you want to enjoy coconut oil in moderation, it does make a great vegan butter alternative and adds a sweet coconut taste to baked goods.